Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/language-without-sound/handout.md

 It requires accessible linguistic input.

+This does not mean that actual language use is disembodied or that modality makes no difference.

+It means that human language is not reducible to sound, and that core linguistic organization can be reached through different embodied modalities.

 > The brain is waiting for language, not for one privileged sensory channel.

 A second claim follows:

-> if language is modality-independent, then literacy depends on whether a language has durable readable and writable pathways
+> if language is not reducible to sound, then literacy depends on whether a language has durable readable and writable pathways

 That is where signed languages face a structural gap, and where SignWriting becomes important.